CoSy: Evaluating Textual Explanations of Neurons: Conclusion

 \paragraph{Future Work} Evaluation of non-local explanation methods is still a largely neglected research area, where \method\ plays an important yet preliminary part.
 In the future, we need additional, complementary definitions of explanation quality that extend our precise definition of AUC and MAD, e.g., that involve humans to assess plausibility~\cite{Cheng2023} or evaluate explanation quality via the success of a downstream task~\cite{krishna2023post}.
 Furthermore, we plan to extend the application of our evaluation framework to additional domains including NLP and healthcare.
 In particular, it would be interesting to analyze the quality of more recent autointerpretable explanation methods given by highly opaque, large language models (LLMs)~\cite{Kroeger23, bills2023language}.
-Also, we believe that applying \method\ to healthcare datasets, where the quality of the explanation really matter, is an impactful next step.
+We believe that applying \method\ to healthcare datasets, where high-quality explanations are crucial, represents an impactful next step.